DevVibhor/react-native-bullet-graph/README.md

 # react-native-bullet-graph

-Library for adding bullet graph in your React Native apps.
+Component for adding bullet graphs to your React Native apps.

-## Demo
+## Demo 📱

 <table>
   <tr>